Search This Blog

 Stance

 Nicky Brett bowls from a stance with both feet parallel and side by side on the mat.
 This is the classic position.
 Most often both feet are initially completely on the mat.
 More recently bowlers are being taught that only the anchor foot need be on the mat.
 This is true of what are called center-line bowlers who are taught to deliver both forehand and backhand over the front center of the mat.
 Another more recent teaching is to have the foot that is going to step forward into the shot, slightly advanced.
-This style was first observed among South African bowlers but is now common throughout the world of bowlsAnother difference very common today is the Shooters’ stance, popularized on-line by New Rodda from Australia.
+This style was first observed among South African bowlers but is now common throughout the world of bowlsAnother difference very common today is the Shooters’ stance, popularized online by Nev Rodda from Australia.
 Indeed The Greenbowler author has adopted this footwork himself.
 Well, none of this for the present world champion; his stance is traditional and obviously it can be part of a successful style.

 Nicky Brett’s Grip

-If you want to observe the champion’s grip on Youtube you will need to run taped matches at the slowest speed (1/4 of normal) and stop the frames when he is adjusting his grip.
+If you want to observe the champion’s grip on YouTube you will need to run taped matches at the slowest speed (1/4 of normal) and stop the frames when he is adjusting his grip.
 Brett places only three fingers on the underside of the bowl.
 Although it is not completely clear it appears that he keeps his pinky finger well off the bowl.
 His thumb is plainly at the side of the bowl (not seen in the picture above) as in the traditional palm grip.
 Brett is the premier palm bowler in the game.
-He can be a model for palm bowlers, who are many, because many club bowlers cannot use their thumbs to grip the bowl because of hand size, minor injuries or health problems.
+He can be a model for palm bowlers, who are many because many club bowlers cannot use their thumbs to grip the bowl because of hand size, minor injuries, or health problems.

 Brett’s Opposite Hand Position